 - Stay warm – This one may seem obvious but it’s important to stay warm.
 It might be difficult to swap out your flip-flops for close-toed shoes but keeping your feet warm conserves heat energy in your body.
 When you get home from work put on your slipper socks.
 Your immune system will thank you.

 - Get moving – It’s easy to want to stay under the blankets during Fall but getting up and moving will help keep cold and flu viruses away.
 Yin yoga is an awesome way to move your body.
 It increases body heat and heart rate without the intensity of a summer workout.

 These are only a few of the health benefits of massage.
-If you’d like to learn more and boost your immune system to fend off this winter’s cold and flu, schedule a massage and talk to your therapist about immune boosting strategies.
+If you’d like to learn more and boost your immune system to fend off this winter’s cold and flu, and especially the coronavirus, schedule a massage and talk to your therapist about immune boosting strategies.

 Photo Credit: Jakob Owens/Unsplash

 Post originally written October 5, 2017 by Holly Cook.
 Edited March 4, 2020 by Nicole Morrison.